 The Walk and Turn Test

-The validity of this test is slightly conclusive of the one leg stand test with a 68 percent efficiency rate.
-The means of this test requires an operator to quickly switch between physical and mental tasks.
+The validity of this test is slightly conclusive of the one-leg stand test with a 68 percent efficiency rate.
+The means of this test require an operator to quickly switch between physical and mental tasks.
 Often referred to as the “walk the line” test, law enforcement provides specific task suggestions to measure

 - Loss of balance,